privacyint/website-guides/guide-steps/pi-hole.md

     documentation for instructions and credentials.

 ## Installation ##

+> **Disclaimer:** This guide is based on the official Pi-hole documentation so it might not be up to date.
+In such case,
+> please refer to the [official documentation][3].

 If you're starting with a fresh Raspberry Pi, start by installing Raspbian according to the [Raspberry Pi documentation][1].
 Then, be sure to install `git` with the following command: